LegionAtol/Diary-GSoC-2024/posts/post6.md

 As seen in DP, with Value Iteration, similarly here we combine the two phases of evaluation and improvement, we obtain:
 $Q(S_t,A_t) \leftarrow Q(S_t,A_t) + \alpha(R_{t+1} + \gamma \max\limits_a Q(S_{t+1},a) - Q(S_t,A_t))$
-Note that Q does not have the subscript $\pi$ to highlight the off-policy nature, in fact the greedy (max) action is selected, the policy for choosing the next action is not followed.
+Note the off-policy nature, in fact the greedy (max) action is selected, the policy for choosing the next action is not followed.

 The optimal (target) policy in the end will be:
 $\pi(s) = \arg\max_a Q(s,a)$